In this tutorial you will learn about the Java Runtime Environment (JRE) and its application with practical example.

-The Java Runtime Environment (JRE) is a set of software package used to provide runtime environment for Java applications.
-It is a superset of JVM, that combines the Java Virtual Machine (JVM), platform core classes and supporting libraries, that is necessary for running of Java applications.
-JRE is part of the Java Development Kit (JDK), but can be downloaded separately.
+The Java Runtime Environment (JRE) is a set of software packages used to provide a runtime environment for Java applications.
+It is a superset of JVM, that combines the Java Virtual Machine (JVM), platform core classes, and supporting libraries, that are necessary for running Java applications.
+JRE is part of the Java Development Kit (JDK) but can be downloaded separately.

 JRE consists of the following key components –

 - Java Virtual Machine (JVM), including Java HotSpot Client and Server Virtual Machines.

 - Deployment technologies, including deployment, Java Web Start, and Java Plug-in.

 - User interface toolkits, including Abstract Window Toolkit (AWT), Swing, Java 2D, Accessibility, Image I/O, Print Service, Sound, drag, and drop (DnD), and input methods.

 - Integration libraries, including Interface Definition Language (IDL), Java Database Connectivity (JDBC), Java Naming and Directory Interface (JNDI), Remote Method Invocation (RMI), Remote Method Invocation Over Internet Inter-Orb Protocol (RMI-IIOP), and scripting.

 - Other base libraries, including international support, input/output (I/O), extension mechanism, Beans, Java Management Extensions (JMX), Java Native Interface (JNI), Math, Networking, Override Mechanism, Security, Serialization, and Java for XML Processing (XML JAXP).